Cosmological Implications of the CMB Large-scale Structure: The CMB Angular Power Spectrum and Correlation Function

-respectively, i.e., both roughly in the direction $(l,b)\sim (-110^\circ,60^\circ)$ in Virgo \cite{deOliveira04}.
+respectively, i.e., both roughly in the direction $(l,b)\sim (-110^\circ,60^\circ)$ in Virgo (de Oliveira et al. 2004).
 In $\Lambda$CDM, a crucial ingredient is cosmological inflation---a brief phase of very rapid expansion from approximately $10^{-35}$ seconds to $10^{-32}$ seconds following the big bang, forcing the Universe to expand much more rapidly than would otherwise have been feasible solely under the influence of matter, radiation, and dark energy.
-This accelerated expansion would have driven the growth of fluctuations on all scales, resulting in an angular correlation at all angles (which WMAP has shown did not happen cite{Melia12a}).
+This accelerated expansion would have driven the growth of fluctuations on all scales, resulting in an angular correlation at all angles (which does not appear to be consistent with the WMAP and {\it Planck} results; Melia 2014).
 Therefore, in $\Lambda$CDM, the unit vectors $\hat{\bf n}_2$ and $\hat{\bf n}_3$ should be independently drawn from a distribution in which all directions are equally likely.
 This means that the dot product $\hat{\bf n}_2\cdot\hat{\bf n}_3$ should be a uniformly distributed random variable on the interval $(-1,1)$.
-But as is well known, Eq.~(7) does not distinguish between $\hat{\bf n}$ and $\hat{\bf -n}$, so the maximization procedure finds a preferred axis, not a preferred direction.
-The alignment should therefore be quantified on the basis of $|\hat{\bf n}_2\cdot \hat{\bf n}_3|$, which instead has a uniform distribution on the interval $(0,1)$.
+But as is well known, Eq.~(7) does not distinguish between $\hat{\bf n}$ and $-\hat{\bf n}$, so the maximization procedure finds a preferred axis, not a preferred direction.
+The alignment should therefore be quantified on the basis of $|\hat{\bf n}_2\cdot \hat{\bf n}_3|$, which instead has a uniform distribution on the interval $(0,1)$ (de Oliveira-Costa et al. 2004).

 The anomaly emerges when we determine from Eq.~(8) that the observed value of this dot product is $|\hat{\bf n}_2\cdot \hat{\bf n}_3|\approx 0.9838$, corresponding to a separation of only $10.3^\circ$.
-As noted by \cite{deOliveira04}, an alignment this good happens by chance only once in 62 realizations, suggesting that the probability of finding a random octopole axis within a circle of radius $10.3^\circ$ of the quadrupole axis should be less than a few percent.
-Within the context of $\Lambda$CDM, this alignment is therefore a statistically significant anomaly.
+An alignment this good happens by chance only once in 62 realizations, suggesting that the probability of finding a random octopole axis within a circle of radius $10.3^\circ$ of the quadrupole axis should be less than a few percent.
+Within the context of $\Lambda$CDM, this alignment is therefore a statistically significant anomaly, in terms of the standard definition in which an outcome with probability $<5\%$ is considered to be significantly anomalous.
+(Note, however, that this may still be $<3\sigma$.)